Eyevinn/mp4ff/README.md

     This tool has been extended to support generation of segments with multiple tracks as well as reading and writing `mdat` in lazy mode
 4. `multitrack` parses a fragmented file with multiple tracks
-5. `decrypt-cenc` decrypts a segmented mp4 file encrypted in `cenc` mode
-6. `combine-segs` combines single-track init and media segments into multi-track segments
+5. `combine-segs` combines single-track init and media segments into multi-track segments

 ## Library